Mikey Harrison: Man jailed for murder of 11-year-old son

 The court heard his son was described as a "sweet and funny" boy, with an infectious laugh, who loved dancing, singing and teddies.

+"That was because you had attacked your 11-year-old son Mikey.
+You hit and punched him many times.
+At least one of those blows was so hard it lacerated his liver.

+"Rather than face up to what you had done, you made a call to the ambulance service to report that Mikey had fallen out of a tree.

-Judge Shaun Smith told Harrison "what you did that morning ended the life of a little boy and emptied the lives of many others".
+"What you did that morning ended the life of a little boy and emptied the lives of many others."

+Harrison spent most of the two hour hearing leaned forward in his seat staring at the ground and shielding his face from the public gallery.

 Follow BBC East Midlands on Facebook, on Twitter, or on Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.